akuakorkor/TEAM-FIJI_LPI/README.md

 The CRISP-DM framework is a widely adopted methodology for data mining projects, providing a structured approach to planning and executing data analysis tasks.
 It comprises six major phases, each with its own set of tasks and deliverables, ensuring a comprehensive and iterative process.
 It also includes 6 phases;
 1. Business Understanding
-2. Data Understanding
+2. Data Understanding: Explain
 3. Data Preparation
 4. Modelling
 5. Evaluation
 6. Deployment.

+# Business Understanding

 # PROJECT SCENARIO/ DESCRIPTION

 Your team is trying to venture into the Indian start-up ecosystem.
 As the data expert of the team, you are  to investigate the ecosystem and propose the best course of action using Three (3) Datasets from SQL SERVER, One Drive and Git repository.

+# Data Understanding
 The datasets contains the start-ups' details, the funding amounts received, and the investors' information.

 Column names and description: